 LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE Our water takes are sustainable.
 All water takes have resource consents.
 All resource consents are held in NCS.
-(Target: 100%.)
-ACHIEVED ACHIEVED ACHIEVED ACHIEVED ACHIEVED We have all the necessary resource consents in place meeting our 100% target.
-This compares with 100% in 2016/2017.
-Compliance with water resource consents is achieved, as measured by the number of: •abatement notices (≤1) Achier Achiers Lates achieved, as measured by the number of: We have achieved 100% compliance with our resource consents.
-We received no notices or enforcement orders during the 2017/2018 year.
+(Target: 100%.) the state of the s We have all the necessary resource consents in place meeting our 100% target.
+This compares with 100% in 2016/2017 Compliance with water resource consents is achieved, as measured by the number of: Activities Activities •abatement notices (≤1) infringement notices (0) enforcement orders (0) We have achieved 100% compliance with our resource consents.
+We received no notices or enforcement orders convictions (0) during the 2017/2018 year.